Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 Deserving forgiveness:

-“Those who are able to understand are able to forgive.”
+“Those who are able to understand are able to forgive.” — Unknown

-Until I realized that it puts Forgiveness in the hands of others.
+Until I realized that it puts forgiveness in the hands of others.

-While you keep putting Forgiveness in:
+While we keep putting forgiveness in:

 - The situation,